Weak KAM solutions of Hamilton-Jacobi equations with decreasing dependence on unknown functions: Abstract

-We study the existence, regularity and representation formula for viscosity solutions of Hamilton-Jacobi equation $\bar{H}(x,u,Du)=0$ on a connected, closed and smooth manifold $M$, where the Hamiltonian $\bar{H}(x,u,p)$ satisfies Tonelli conditions with respect to the argument $p$ and is strictly decreasing with respect to the argument $u$.
-We also study the long time behavior of viscosity solutions of the Cauchy problem
+where $M$ is a connected, closed and smooth Riemannian manifold, ${H}(x,u,p)$ satisfies Tonelli conditions with respect to $p$ and certain decreasing condition with respect to $u$.
+Based on a dynamical approach developed in \cite{WWY,WWY1,WWY2}, we obtain a series of properties for weak KAM solutions (equivalently, viscosity solutions) of the stationary equation and the long time behavior of viscosity solutions of the evolutionary equation on the Cauchy problem

-where $\varphi\in C(M,\R)$ is the initial data.
-Our analysis is based on tools from Aubry-Mather and weak KAM theories for contact Hamiltonian systems \cite{WWY2} (Part 1 of this series) generated by $H(x,u,p):=\bar{H}(x,-u,-p)$.